-A price chart is a sequence of prices plotted over a specific time frame.
+A price chart is a sequence of prices plotted over a specific timeframe.
 In statistical terms, charts are referred to as time series plots.

 On the chart, the y-axis (vertical axis) represents the price scale and the x-axis (horizontal axis) represents the time scale.
-Prices are plotted from left to right across the x-axis with the most recent plot being the furthest right.
+Prices are plotted from left to right across the x-axis, with the most recent plot being the furthest right.
 The price plot for IBM extends from January 1, 1999 to March 13, 2000.

 Technicians, technical analysts and chartists use charts to analyze a wide array of securities and forecast future price movements.
-The word "securities" refers to any tradable financial instrument or quantifiable index such as stocks, bonds, commodities, futures or market indices.
+The word “security” refers to any tradable financial instrument or quantifiable index such as stocks, bonds, commodities, futures or market indices.
 Any security with price data over a period of time can be used to form a chart for analysis.

-The time frame used for forming a chart depends on the compression of the data: intraday, daily, weekly, monthly, quarterly or annual data.
+The timeframe used for forming a chart depends on the compression of the data: intraday, daily, weekly, monthly, quarterly or annual data.
 The less compressed the data is, the more detail is displayed.

 Daily data is made up of intraday data that has been compressed to show each day as a single data point, or period.
 Weekly data is made up of daily data that has been compressed to show each week as a single data point.
 The difference in detail can be seen with the daily and weekly chart comparison above.
 100 data points (or periods) on the daily chart is equal to the last 5 months of the weekly chart, which is shown by the data marked in the rectangle.
-The more the data is compressed, the longer the time frame possible for displaying the data.
+The more the data is compressed, the longer the timeframe possible for displaying the data.
 If the chart can display 100 data points, a weekly chart will hold 100 weeks (almost 2 years).
 A daily chart that displays 100 days would represent about 5 months.
 There are about 20 trading days in a month and about 252 trading days in a year.
-The choice of data compression and time frame depends on the data available and your trading or investing style.
+The choice of data compression and timeframe depends on the data available and your trading or investing style.

 We will be explaining the construction of line, bar, candlestick and point & figure charts.
 Although there are other methods available, these are 4 of the most popular methods for displaying price data.

 Some investors and traders consider the closing level to be more important than the open, high or low.
 By paying attention to only the close, intraday swings can be ignored.
 Line charts are also used when open, high and low data points are not available.
-Sometimes only closing data are available for certain indices, thinly traded stocks and intraday prices.
+Sometimes only closing data are available for certain indices, thinly-traded stocks, and intraday prices.

 Perhaps the most popular charting method is the bar chart.
 The high, low and close are required to form the price plot for each period of a bar chart.
 The high and low are represented by the top and bottom of the vertical bar and the close is the short horizontal line crossing the vertical bar.
 On a daily chart, each bar represents the high, low and close for a particular day.
 Weekly charts would have a bar for each week based on Friday's close and the high and low for that week.